I hate it when counselors answer a question with a question! None of that "therapist" stuff here. Just direct answers to direct questions.

 Yes, this could possible happen, but honestly it is not very often.
 This is not the main reason I choose not to bill your insurance.

-Actually, we advise my clients to send in their receipts and try to get some of their money back, and we give them what they need to do this, and help them in any way we can.
+Actually, we advise our clients to send in their receipts and try to get some of their money back, and we give them what they need to do this, and help them in any way we can.
 The real reason we don’t bill insurance is we want to be able to provide our clients with what they need.
 In order to do that we have to create a system that will actually allow for that to happen.

 I want our facility to be warm, welcoming, and friendly.
 I want my staff to be the best trained and most well taken care of I can possibly manage.
 I know the better I take care of myself and my staff, the better we can serve you!
 So, because I am so passionate about providing good treatment, I have made a commitment to creating the kind of business that can function in such a way.